 a vintage lace hanky in a vintage blue and white bowl

-Sticking out of a Cup.
+2. Vintage Hankies Sticking Out of a Cup.

+Another fun way to arrange an old hanky is by placing it in a small cup, creamer, or sugar dish.
 In the kitchen, I thought it would be cute to have this hanky with blue embroidered flowers sitting in one of my vintage copper creamers.

 This method not only adds color to this dark shelf but the linen hanky also brings in a soft element, breaking up the metal and wood surfaces.